 We all endeavour to carve out a place for ourselves in the world and Matthew Bourne’s Edward Scissorhands reminds us that Bourne has most certainly found his place as a dance maker.

 Matthew Bourne is renowned for his bold adaptations of classical ballets including Nutcracker, Swan Lake and Sleeping Beauty.
-The clever re-writes unearth previously unexplored elements of these well-loved stories and his company, New Adventures, impressively engages audiences through innovative contemporary dance.
+The clever re-writes reveal previously unexplored elements of well-loved stories and his company, New Adventures, impressively engages audiences through innovative contemporary dance.
 As a dedicated balletomane, I have found Bourne’s inventive interpretations deliciously refreshing so I expected Edward Scissorhands (a work that does not exist in the classical ballet repertoire) to be similarly “cutting-edge”.

 The simple – admittedly, surreal – narrative follows isolated Edward’s attempts to fit into 1950s suburban America.
 Bourne excels at creating characters and the production certainly delivers razor-sharp character-driven dance-drama.

 Title character Edward himself is created before our very eyes in a gothic scene that has echoes of Coppélia (a ballet in which a mechanical doll seemingly comes to life), Petrushka (a ballet that follows the love triangle between a trio of dancing puppets) and Pinocchio (the fable about a wooden marionette who must prove himself worthy of becoming a real boy).
 Dancer Dominic North possesses an initial limpness befitting the newly assembled creation and easily charms the audience as he develops the character’s awkward posture and tentative mannerisms.
 He cautiously scuttles across the stage, the giant paper-cutters hanging from his arms snip-snipping as an unremitting acoustic accompaniment.